 - 1. Click Preferences in the left-hand navigation panel, to open the Preferences page. - 2.
-Click Active Directory. - 3.
-Click the Enable Active Directory button. - 4.
+Click Users & Groups. - 3.
+Click the Enable Active Directory button in the lower pane. - 4.
 Next to Active Directory Domain, type the name of the domain to use. - 5.
-Click one of the following to prevent or allow automatic assignment of the "Everyone" role: - Prevent all AD users from being automatically assigned the "Everyone" role (the default). - Allow all AD users to authenticate and be authorized for "Everyone" role access. - 6.
-Type the Username and Password of an Active Directory Administrator in order to add this everRun system to the domain. - 7.
+Click one of the following to prevent or allow automatic assignment of the "Everyone" role: - Prevent all AD users from being automatically assigned the "Everyone" role (the default). - Allow all AD users to authenticate and be authorized for "Everyone" role access. - Click Add System to Active Directory.

+- 7. Type the Username and Password of an Active Directory Administrator in order to add this everRun system to the domain. - 8.
 Click Add. - Assign administrative privileges to domain users on the Users & Groups page, as described in Managing Domain User Accounts.